umd-dslam/docs/src/analysis.md

 ### Object Header

-In a modern 64-bit JDK, an object has a 12-byte header, padded to a multiple of 8 bytes, so the minimum object size is 16 bytes in the following form:
+In a modern 64-bit JDK, an object has a 12-byte header, padded to a multiple of 8 bytes, so the minimum object size is 16 bytes in the following form [3]:

 ```bash
 |------------------------------------------------------------------------------------------------------------|--------------------|